 You should know that the potatoes you buy in supermarkets have almost always been treated with one or more chemical products that prevent them from sprouting, so they remain eatable for a long time.

 In general, red potatoes are subjected to this chemical process to prevent sprouting because they are more expensive potatoes.
-If you have bought red potatoes in the supermarket and tried to get them to sprout roots in water, you have probably been unsuccessful.
+You have probably been unsuccessful if you bought red potatoes in the supermarket and tried to get them to sprout roots in water.

 Generally, any variety of untreated potatoes begins to sprout after the third month of storage.
 However, chemical treatment of harvested potatoes inhibits quite well the ability of potatoes to form sprouts and roots or at least minimizes the formation.